VAPAE Afterschool & Arts Enrichment Programs

 VAPAE is committed to community engagement and dedicated to building bridges between outstanding UCLA artist educators and the surrounding Los Angeles community.
-In response to pressing needs in our local schools, VAPAE’s afterschool programs offer students in the Los Angeles area supportive and constructive out-of-school arts activities.
+In response to pressing needs in our local schools, VAPAE’s Afterschool & Arts Enrichment Programs offer students in the Los Angeles area supportive and constructive out-of-school arts activities.

 These programs provide K-12 students with the tools they need to develop as artists and productive community members while supporting their social-emotional development and positive relationships with adults and peers.
 Participants find inspiration in their everyday surroundings, and gain a more open view of what art can be through weekly artistic experiences guided by VAPAE-trained Teaching Artists.
 All program leaders are current or former VAPAE participants, and experienced artist educators.

 2019 - 2020 Programs

 Studio Sessions @ Emerson Community Charter Middle School

 Studio Sessions at Emerson provides young adults the tools and support they need in order to grow as artists and creative human beings.
 Students connect their life experiences with an arts practice in a supportive, constructive environment.
 These Studio Sessions inspire students to seek new perspectives of their world and a better understanding of themselves.
 Young adults at Emerson Community Charter Middle School engage with a wide array of media including painting, drawing, bookmaking, printmaking, textile art, and more.